npearsonat/eathquake_dashboard/README.md

 ## Pages & Functionality

 ### Live USGS Earthquake Feed
 The home page provides an overview of recent seismic activity with key statistics and quick access to filtering options.

-**Features:**
+It contains a map that displays recorded earthquakes from up to a month ago and their coordinate epicenters.
+The map displays higher magnitude earthquakes with larger and darker circles.
+Above the map are several statistics total number of events in the selected time frame and magnitude, latest magnitude of an earthquake, maximum earthquake magnitude, number of 5+ magnitude quakes, as well as average depth.
+In addition to the live map, there is a recent trends section containing bar graph depicting a count of earthquakes by magnitude, an event list that catalogues all recent quakes, and a timeline graph that charts all recent earthquakes by magnitude and date of occurence.

+**Key Features:**
 - Recent earthquake summary
 - Quick magnitude and timeframe filters
 - Key statistics display